extbase: strict mode and bug with queries in regards addSysLanguageStatement - e.g. contains ignores different MM translations

 I don't think Andreas is talking about SQL strict mode, but rather config.sys_language_mode.

 Extbase and multilanguage is tricky since there are so many config options to consider.
 I always try to avoid having different relations in translated records.
 You might want to have a look at "$query->getQuerySettings()->setLanguageMode(..)" to change the language mode on specific queries

-#3 Updated by Andreas Allacher almost 4 years ago
+#3 Updated by Andreas Allacher about 4 years ago

 Yes.
 I mean config.sys_language_mode

 And this ticket is actually for the new "LanguageMode" setting in extbase.
 If that is set to "strict".

 There is the issue with how the records are retrieved.